-Boundary Microphones are designed for spoken word applications in AV and conferencing based environments.
+Boundary Microphones are designed for spoken word applications in meeting and conferencing based environments.
 They are designed to be placed onto a table around 2ft in front of the person who is speaking.

 Boundary Microphones are available in wired or wireless options, both have advantages:

 With over 50 years experience in supply and system design for many of the UK's largest, high profile audio projects, our AV experts provide a unique level of technical support and customer service.

 If you would like to discuss you next Audio system or would like more information on the latest AV products, please call our team today on T. 0115 9770075 or email us now.